 See what change may benefit them the most.

 The Ideal Option

 Understanding our partner’s condition means realizing how complex it can be.
-As a result, we should try and educate ourself about the ways diabetes can affect the body.
-In other words, communicating with our partner is vital.
+As a result, we should try and educate ourselves about the ways diabetes can affect the body.
+In other words, communicating with our partners is vital.